 - Milk is ok if you’re not lactose intolerant.
 Cheese in moderation.

 - You can technically lose fat and gain muscle on snack foods, but it’s harder for psychological and physiological reasons.
 It is NOT because they are “toxins” or whatever the naturopath media likes to feed you.
 It is because it is easier to overeat your calories and not get enough micronutrition.

 A diet guide is in the works to describe my philosophy and science behind eating, but a summary is here at The Nomad Diet.
-Other good options: If It Fits Your Macros (if you want less restriction and more optimization) or the Paleo Diet (3rd place).
+Other good options: If It Fits Your Macros (if you want less restriction and more optimization) or the Paleo Diet (if you thrive on more restriction)

 I recommend you calculate your Total Daily Energy Expenditure (TDEE) here.
 This ballparks how much every you burn on an average day.
 It also gives you calculations on how much you should eat for a Fat Loss goal or a Muscle Building goal.